MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/migrate-portal-configuration.md

 After exporting the configuration data, you must import it into the target environment.
 More information: [Import portal configuration data](#import-portal-configuration-data)

 > [!NOTE]
 > The Configuration Migration tool uses schema to export and import configuration data.
-The tool does not migrate entities or entity schema.
+The tool does not migrate entities or table schema.
 Migration may fail with missing elements such as entities and fields when configuration data has mismatch with selected schema.
 >
 > During export, ensure the source environment contains portal entities as specified in Configuration Migration tool schema file.
 You can still alter the schema files to add, remove, and modify entities, attributes, and so on to migrate subset of configuration data.
 >